GuiFlam/TodoTrackr/README.md

 TodoTrackr is a comprehensive task management solution designed to streamline your productivity with essential features.
 It offers intuitive todo tracking, customizable task categories like "Courses" or "Work Projects," and seamless integration with a calendar for efficient scheduling.
 The app includes robust note-taking capabilities akin to popular apps, allowing for detailed project notes and idea capture.
 Security is ensured with 256-bit encryption using a user-determined salt, keeping your data safe.
 Whether for work, school, or personal use, TodoTrackr ensures you stay organized, focused, and productive with ease.

+## Installation

+Since this application is not available on the App Store, you will need to clone the repository and install the application using the `TodoTrackr.ipa` file.
+To download the app you will need a sideloading tool like [AltStore](https://altstore.io/).

 ## Screenshots

 ### Main View